HelixOriginator/dharmic-innovation-velocity-index/README.md

 ethical momentum

-phase progress within the Kallol cycle
+position within the Kallol cycle

 Helix Novelty Check

-A lightweight pipeline (stubbed in this version) that analyzes text, links, or videos and generates a unique identifier for the project.
+A lightweight analysis pipeline (stubbed in this version) that reviews text, links, or videos and generates a unique project identifier.

 Karma Index Calculator

-Assigns values for:
+Scores based on:

 magnitude of benefit